markulit94/Razza-Infra-Guide/index.md

     rm /home/bitnami/mysqldump2023.sql
     ```

+17. Generate Let’s Encrypt HTTPS certificate:

+    ```
+    sudo /opt/bitnami/bncert-tool

+    Domain List []: domainname.com www.domainname.com
+    Enable HTTP to HTTPS redirection (Y\n): Y
+    Enable non-www to www redirection (Y\n): Y
+    Enable www to non-www redirection (y\N): N

+    Do you agree to these changes?
+[Y\n]:

+    Next prompt will ask for the email address, add the site's primary email address or support

+    Do you agree to the Let's Encrypt Subscriber Agreement?
+[Y\n]: Y

+    Wait for the tool to finish
+    It should show success once done.

+    Confirm by going to the site, and clicking the padlock icon beside the URL to make sure that you have the certificate you created, date created and validity
+    ```

-17. Update DNS records to point to the new server public IP.
+18. Update DNS records to point to the new server public IP.

 ## Changing SSH Port